Skip to main content

 Answer.

 The eigenvalues are pure imaginary.
-The eigenvectors are still orthogonal.
+The eigenvectors corresponding to different eigenvalues are orthogonal.